 Click here to learn more about dosage guideline of prochlorperazine.

-It is the most important side effects of prochlorperazine.
-These side effects usually occur with high doses, particularly in children and elderly persons.
-The extrapyramidal side effects are –
+The most important side effects of prochlorperazine are Parkinsonism, acute muscular dystonia, tardive dyskinesia and akathisia.
+These usually occur with high doses, particularly in children and elderly persons.

 Patients should be warned about drowsiness effect of prochlorperazine and advised not to drive or operate machinery during therapy.
 This drug may increase sensitivity to sunlight.
 Prolonged exposure to sunlight should be avoided, and a sunscreen and protective clothing should be used when body is exposed to sun.
 Prochlorperazine may interfere the thermoregulatory mechanisms and making more susceptible to heat stroke.
 Therefore, patients should be advised to avoid heat exposure.
 Learn more.